Back To Search Results

 (7) was not the subject of disciplinary action in a state or province.

-C. An endorsement provided pursuant to this section shall certify that the applicant has passed an examination that meets with board approval and that the applicant is in good standing in that jurisdiction.
-In cases when the applicant is board-certified, has not been the subject of disciplinary action that would be reportable to the national practitioner data bank or the healthcare integrity and protection data bank and has unusual skills and experience not generally available in this state, and patients residing in this state have a significant need for such skills and experience, the board may waive a requirement imposing time limits for examination completion that are different from requirements of the state where the applicant is licensed.
+C. An endorsement provided under this section shall certify that the applicant has passed an examination that meets with board approval and that the applicant is in good standing in that jurisdiction.
+In cases when the applicant is board-certified, has not been the subject of disciplinary action that would be reportable to the national practitioner data bank or the healthcare integrity and protection data bank, and has unusual skills and experience that are not generally available in this state, Patients residing in this state have a significant need for such skills and experience; the board may waive a requirement imposing time limits for examination completion that are different from the requirements of the state where the applicant is licensed.

 D. An applicant for licensure under this section may be required to personally appear before the board or a designated agent for an interview.